bjdebnam21/bjdebnam21/README.md

 ## My Interests
 ### Personal Interests
 - Bible Study - Allows me to learn more about the Lord Jesus Christ so I can grow in my relationship with Him and live for Him.
 - Family - I enjoy hanging out with family and enjoying a good meal with them.
 - Church - Gathering with church family for corporate worship, Bible study, and outreach efforts.
 - News - I try to keep abreast of local, national and world news.
 - Travel - Countries I have visted include: several Islands in the Caribbean, Canada, UK, France, Switzerland, Czech Republic, The Netherlands, Austria, and Kenya

 ### Academic Interest
 - Web Technology and Programming - I have an IT background but have been away from it for a few years.
-So I'm trying to learn new job skills in hopes of new job opportunities.
+So I'm trying to learn new job skills in hopes of new opportunities.
-- LinkedIn Learning - Sites for Learning new hard and soft skills for career development
+- Continuing Education - Wake Tech offers many non-credit courses to learn varioius skills and technologies.
+I completed a Microsoft Office 365 course last year.

 ## Websites I Recommend
 1. [BBN radio](https://bbnradio.org) Christian radio over the internet.
 Solid Bible teaching and music to encourage and uplift you.